Industrial

 QuickField simulation example

-The example is devoted to Ohm's law for an electric circuit in two versions: direct current and alternating current.
+The example is about the Ohm's law for an electric circuit.
+Two cases are simulated: direct current and alternating current.

 Plane-parallel problem of AC magnetics.